A man has been arrested over a fire at UK Prime Minister Keir Starmer's private house

-The 21-year-old was arrested early Tuesday over three fires that police say may be linked — a blaze early Monday that damaged the door of Starmer's private house in the Kentish Town neighborhood, a nearby vehicle fire a day earlier, and a May 8 door fire at a property in another part of north London.
+Police said that the arrest also concerns two other fires that may be linked — a vehicle fire near Starmer's house on Sunday, and a May 8 door fire at a property in another part of north London.
+The BBC and other media outlets said that the second property was a house converted into apartments and was also linked to Starmer.

-Starmer doesn't currently live in his privatre house.
+Starmer doesn't currently live in his private house.
 Since taking office in July, Starmer has lived with his family in the prime minister's official Downing Street residence.

 The Metropolitan Police force said that counterterrorism detectives were leading the investigation because of the house’s “previous connections with a high-profile public figure.”